How to become a Paralegal.

 How much does a Paralegal make?

-As of 2015 the median salary for a Paralegal was over $48,800.
+The median salary for a Paralegal is $49,500 annually.
 However, depending on how much experience the paralegal has and what type of law is the specialty, paralegals can make much more.

 Paralegal and Legal Assistant Job outlook

-Between now and 2024, the job outlook for the profession is expected to grow 8% due to the growth in law firms.
+Between now and 2026, the job outlook for the profession is expected to grow 15 percent due to their growth in law firms.
 To keep costs down, lawyers will hire more paralegals to make their service more affordable.

 Ref: Paralegal - Find Out About Education, Training, Jobs & Salary